utestpy/python-page-object/README.md

 * [https://www.linkedin.com/in/volodymyr-yahello-821746127](https://www.linkedin.com/in/volodymyr-yahello-821746127)

 ### Contributing
+I would highly appreciate any contribution and support.
+If you are interested to add your ideas into project please follow next simple steps:

-1. clone the repository
+1. Clone the repository
-2. configure Git for the first time after cloning with your `name` and `email`
+2. Configure `git` for the first time after cloning with your `name` and `email`
 3. `pip install -r requirements.txt` to install all project dependencies
-4. `pip install -r requirements-dev.txt` to install all project development dependencies
+4. `pip install -r requirements-dev.txt` to install all development project dependencies
+5. Create your feature branch (`git checkout -b feature/fooBar`)
+6. Commit your changes (`git commit -am 'Add some fooBar'`)
+7. Push to the branch (`git push origin feature/fooBar`)
+8. Create a new Pull Request